 Background to Salvador Dali's last words

 Salvador Dali's full name on his death was Salvador Domingo Felipe Jacinto Dalí i Domènech, Marquis of Dalí de Púbol.
 He was a notable figure in the history of surrealist art and 20th-century art in general.
-Opinions of him as an artist and as a man are inevitably skewed by his unusual behaviour and lifestyle, which were as out of the ordinary as his artworks, and also by his apparent support of the Fascist General Franco.
+Opinions of him as an artist and as a man are inevitably skewed by his unusual behavior and lifestyle, which were as out of the ordinary as his artworks, and also by his apparent support of the Fascist General Franco.

 He was rejected by his father, following his bizarre lifestyle and pronouncements and after taking up with a married Russian woman much older than himself - Elena Ivanovna Diakonova, better known as Gala.
 As his life progressed, Dali, although a hugely successful painter and sculptor and an international celebrity, became increasingly strange in his behaviour and increasingly dependent on his then wife and muse Gala.
 He is quoted as saying:

 Actually, many people thought he was.
 Opinions on Dali are divided.
 Some see him as a harmless but eccentric showman, others as a madman, others again as a profound creative artist.
 Dali himself denied the often applied description of 'eccentric'.
 In a TV interview in the 1960s, when asked if he considered himself to be eccentric, he said:

 No!
 Dali iss no ecc-centric.
 Dali iss CON-CENTRIC!

 A rather eccentric response, if there ever was one.